Hussseinkizz/_useLocalStorage/README.md

 ### Listen To Storage Change Events

-You can listen to storage change events using the onChange method and run any side effects or callbacks you would want to run whenever local state changes, say redirect a user to login when they logout etc.
+You can listen to storage change events using the onChange method and run any side effects or callbacks you would want to run whenever local state changes, say redirect a user to login when they logout etc. This is experimental and stil being tested, so use with caution!

 ``` javascript